 Eighty-seven percent (87%) of respondents had seen a health care provider in the year prior to taking the survey.
 Those respondents received questions about how their health care provider interacted with them as a transgender person.
 Of those who had seen a provider in the past year, 62% said that at least one provider they saw knew they were transgender and treated them with respect.
-However, one-third (33%) reported having at least one negative experience with a doctor or other health care provider related to being transgender, including having to teach the provider about transgender people in order to receive appropriate care (24%), being asked invasive or unnecessary questions about being transgender not related to the reason for the visit (15%), or being refused transition-related health care (8%) (Table 7.3).
+However, one-third (33%) of respondents who had seen a provider in the past year reported having at least one negative experience with a doctor or other health care provider related to being transgender.
+This included having to teach the provider about transgender people in order to receive appropriate care (24%), being asked invasive or unnecessary questions about being transgender not related to the reason for the visit (15%), or being refused transition-related health care (8%) (Table 7.3).